nirajchoudhary/RestaurantReview/README.md

 Ask user to Enetr json Data and based on json data populate the UI dynamically.

-Used: jquery, bootstarp, jquery-easy-pie-chart for the following types of chart
+Used: jquery, bootstarp, jquery-easy-pie-chart for the small pie chart file 1.1

-/home/mindfire/Pictures/Screenshot from 2016-11-07 11:45:11.png

-also used google pie and area chart for /home/mindfire/Pictures/Screenshot from 2016-11-07 11:48:06.png
+also used google pie and area chart for file 1.2

-comlete screenshots:
+comlete screenshots: file 1.3
-/home/mindfire/Pictures/Screenshot from 2016-11-07 11:50:31.png